| Bible Research > English Versions > 21st Century > CSB |

 and those who love His name will live in it.

-Unlike most versions published in the twentieth century, the CSB indicates "supplied words" of the translation by putting them in brackets.
-The idea here is to let readers know where the translators have "added" English words which do not have any corresponding words in the original, in order to produce an English translation that makes sense.
+The idea of the brackets is to let readers know where the translators have “added” English words which do not have any corresponding words in the original, in order to produce an English translation that makes sense.
 Other Bible versions (e.g. KJV, ASV, NKJV) have used italics for this purpose.
 It can sometimes be helpful, but it should be used sparingly.
-When the appropriateness of the "supplied word" is in doubt, it serves to warn readers that the translators have offered an interpretation which may not be correct; but when the accuracy of the interpretation is not in doubt, there is no good reason to mark any of the English words that are used to express it.
+When the appropriateness of the “supplied word” is in doubt, it serves to warn readers that the translators have offered an interpretation which may not be correct; but when the accuracy of the interpretation is not in doubt, there is no good reason to mark any of the English words that are used to express it.
+(8)

 We will comment on the places where "supplied word" brackets appear in the translation of Philippians.

-In Philippians 1:11 there is no need to bracket the word "comes" in "[comes] through Jesus Christ."
-In 1:17 the brackets are misleading: "the others proclaim Christ out of rivalry, not sincerely, seeking to cause [me] trouble in my imprisonment."
-This will give readers the idea that a precise translation of the Greek (minus the bracketed word) would be "cause trouble in my imprisonment"—allowing the interpretation that the insincere preachers "cause trouble" for others in some general way.
+In Philippians 1:11 there is no need to bracket the word “comes” in “[comes] through Jesus Christ.”
+In 1:17 the brackets are misleading: “the others proclaim Christ out of rivalry, not sincerely, seeking to cause [me] trouble in my imprisonment.”
+This will give readers the idea that a precise translation of the Greek (minus the bracketed word) would be “cause trouble in my imprisonment”—allowing the interpretation that the insincere preachers “cause trouble” for others in some general way.
 But this not the case.
-The phrase is literally, "make distress arise in my bonds" (tois desmois mou being understood as an associative dative), and there can be no doubt that "for me" is implied here.
+The phrase is literally, “make distress arise in my bonds” (tois desmois mou being understood as an associative dative), and there can be no doubt that “for me” is implied here.
 So it should not have been put in brackets.
-In 2:4 the "only" in "look out not [only] for his own interests" is rightly bracketed; but the word does not really belong here, and it weakens the impact of the saying.
-(In the second half of the verse the "also" in "also for the interests of others" should also have been omitted, because the Greek phrase alla kai here is ascensive in sense, as in 1:18—translated "yes.")
-In 2:13 the words "enabling you" are inserted with brackets in the sentence, "For it is God who is working in you, [enabling you] both to will and and to act for his good purpose."
+In 2:4 the “only” in “look out not [only] for his own interests” is rightly bracketed; but the word does not really belong here, and it weakens the impact of the saying.
+(In the second half of the verse the “also” in “also for the interests of others” should also have been omitted, because the Greek phrase alla kai here is ascensive in sense, as in 1:18—translated “yes.”)
+In 2:13 the words “enabling you” are inserted with brackets in the sentence, “For it is God who is working in you, [enabling you] both to will and and to act for his good purpose.”
 But again, the supplied words weaken the sense, and do not belong here.
-(3) In 3:10 we have "[My goal] is to know him," but it should be "[My goal is] to know him."
-In 3:12 "reached [the goal]" mistranslates the verb elabon, which means "received, obtained," and so supplied word "goal" is inappropriate; the unexpressed object of elabon is the "prize" of verse 14.
-In 3:16 the sentence "we should live up to whatever [truth] we have attained" is a paraphrastic rendering.
-The phrase "live up to" (cadged from the NIV) does not convey the meaning of the Greek word stoichein, which means "procede in line" with others, in orderly fashion.
-This word was used of soldiers on the march, and as Marvin Vincent says, "the idea of a regulative standard is implied" in it.
-(4) F.F.
-Bruce translates literally: "let us march by the same (rule as we have followed) to the point we have already reached," and explains that the use of stoichein carries "the implication that this is not a matter of individual attainment, but one in which the whole community should move forward together" (5) How all this might be put into an English translation we cannot say; but the CSB's use of brackets to flag a "supplied word" here will give readers the false impression that the other words in the sentence correspond closely to the Greek words.
-In 4:10 the added words "opportunity [to show it]" are appropriate.
-In 4:12 "learned the secret [of being content]—whether well-fed or hungry" is acceptable, but it would be more accurately rendered "learned through [my] initiation both to be filled and to be hungry."
+(9) In 3:10 we have “[My goal] is to know him,” but it should be “[My goal is] to know him.”
+In 3:12 “reached [the goal]” mistranslates the verb elabon, which means “received, obtained,” and so supplied word “goal” is inappropriate; the unexpressed object of elabon is the “prize” of verse 14.
+In 3:16 the sentence “we should live up to whatever [truth] we have attained” is a paraphrastic rendering.
+The phrase “live up to” (cadged from the NIV) does not convey the meaning of the Greek word stoichein, which means “procede in line” with others, in orderly fashion.
+This word was used of soldiers on the march, and as Marvin Vincent says, “the idea of a regulative standard is implied” in it.
+(10) F.F.
+Bruce translates literally: “let us march by the same (rule as we have followed) to the point we have already reached,” and explains that the use of stoichein carries “the implication that this is not a matter of individual attainment, but one in which the whole community should move forward together” (11) How all this might be put into an English translation we cannot say; but the HCSB’s use of brackets to flag a “supplied word” here will give readers the false impression that the other words in the sentence correspond closely to the Greek words.
+In 4:10 the added words “opportunity [to show it]” are appropriate.
+In 4:12 “learned the secret [of being content]—whether well-fed or hungry” is acceptable, but it would be more accurately rendered “learned through [my] initiation both to be filled and to be hungry.”

-In general, it seems that the CSB's use of bracketed "supplied words" in Philippians is not very helpful.
+In general, it seems that the HCSB’s use of bracketed “supplied words” in Philippians is not very helpful.
 They occur in places where a footnote is really needed to explain some intepretive difficulty or disagreement.

 In the Old Testament the translation follows the custom of conservative protestant Bibles by rendering the messianic passages in accordance with their interpretation in the New Testament.
 For example, in Isaiah 7:14 it has "the virgin will conceive" (though a footnote gives the alternate "the virgin is pregnant").
 Genesis 22:18 reads, "And all the nations of the earth will be blessed by your offspring" (with the alternative "Or will bless themselves, or will find blessing" in a note).
 Psalm 2:12 reads "Pay homage to the Son" (with a note indicating that the text reads literally "Kiss the Son").